Kaesong talks: North and South Korea reach agreement

 Work at the factory park was halted in April amid high regional tensions.

 Correspondents say the closure of Kaesong, seen as a symbol of inter-Korean ties, showed how serious this year's political tensions were.

 The industrial complex is a major source of income for the North.

-Attempts to hold high-level talks last month failed on procedural grounds.'Very willing'
+Attempts to hold high-level talks last month failed on procedural grounds.